 When is a workplace investigation required?

-Our investigation process begins with a high-level briefing, where we determine the scope of the investigation and agree the process and timetable.
+Our investigation process begins with a high-level briefing, where we determine the scope of the investigation and agree on the process and timetable.
 Confidentiality and natural justice are key considerations.

 Our role as the investigator is to obtain and determine all of the facts, which depending on the issue at hand, may include face to face interviews, review of documentation and policies and any other evidence that may support a finding.
 Where witness statements conflict with each other, we also need to make credibility findings.